 The Fairbanks Command and Data Acquisition Station (FCDAS) captures climate and weather data from polar-orbiting and geostationary environmental satellites and is an essential facility of the National Oceanic and Atmospheric Administration (NOAA).
-But, when a commercial gold mining venture’s proposed mineral assessment activities on nearby land had the potential to unintentionally interfere with the sensitive NOAA satellite receiver operations, a team of Alion radio-frequency (RF) engineers was deployed.
+But, when a commercial gold mining venture’s proposed mineral assessment activities on nearby land that had the potential to unintentionally interfere with the sensitive NOAA satellite receiver operations, a team of Alion radio-frequency (RF) engineers was deployed.

 Armed with a portable measurement and data collection system, the engineers measured and characterized the RF emissions from more than 60 pieces of mining equipment.
 After a thorough analysis, recommendations were made to reduce the risk of interference to FCDAS, thus protecting NOAA’s mission.